Consulting feedback for seedlink

 It was so nice to meet you.
 I love what you are doing, I find this app extremely useful for startups and talent.
 You are on to something!

-Once you're 100% ready, I will "shop" this around at Techstars to a couple of the Managing Directors to see if they can show it to their founders.
+Once you're 100% ready, I will "shop" this around at Techstars to a couple of the Managing Directors to see if they want to show it to their founders.

 Let's make it a success!